 Osteopathy is both a practice and a philosophy of healthcare.
-In practice, a Doctor of Osteopathy (DO) has traditionally used hands-on skills (Osteopathic Manipulative Treatment) to optimize the structural alignment of their patient’s body in order to improve the body’s functioning.
+In practice, a Doctor of Osteopathy (DO) has traditionally used hands-on skills (Osteopathic Manipulative Treatment) to optimize the structural alignment of their patient’s body in order to improve the body’s capacity for motion and overall functioning.
 This approach is taken in accordance with the philosophy of Osteopathy, which affirms that the body is a single unit of function capable of self-healing because structure and function relate to each other at every level – from the level of the molecule, protein and cell, to the level of the tissue and organ, to the level of the whole individual.
 Sometimes the body just needs some assistance when it is stuck structurally to get back to its healthiest functioning.

 Osteopathy dates back to the 19th century frontier of the United States.
 It was originally elucidated by Andrew Taylor Still, MD, and has since spread throughout the world.
 While in the United States DOs practice with all of the rights and privileges that Medical Doctors (MDs) enjoy, in much of the rest of the world DOs work with a far more limited scope of practice, predominantly employing the hands-on skills of manipulative medicine without resorting to prescription drugs or surgery.
 DOs in the United States, on the other hand, are free to use both allopathic (prescriptions, surgery, lab testing) and osteopathic (manual treatments intended to optimize the individual's structure and function) approaches.
 Osteopaths attend specific medical schools (any of the more than 30 Colleges of Osteopathic Medicine spread throughout the U.S.) intended to provide education in anatomy, physiology, pathology, and each of the medical specialties, as well as training in the manual treatment skills of osteopathy.
 Osteopaths also undertake a residency after completing medical school, spending an additional three to seven (or more) years in supervised practice while specializing in any of the given medical disciplines like